devop-sys/Netflix-Clone-Project/README.md

 2. Clone your application's code repository onto the EC2 instance

         git clone https://github.com/devop-sys/Netflix-Clone-Project.git
-**Step3: Installing Docker and deploying the application in a container.**
+**Step 3: Installing Docker and deploying the application in a container.**
 1. Set up Docker on the EC2 instance:

        sudo apt-get update